ayewo/meteor-windows-performance/README.md

 # Chapter 4.0.
 ## 4.1.
 Further Considerations
 The root device on most EC2 instances today now use EBS.
-EBS is slower, relative to instance storage, so one possibility to speed up the benchmarks would be to install `meteor` to instance storage on EC2 instances that come with NVMe SSD drives.
+EBS is slower[^2][^3], relative to instance storage, so one possibility to speed up the benchmarks would be to install `meteor` to instance storage on EC2 instances that come with NVMe SSD drives.
 This would mean switching the instance type from `c5a.2xlarge` to `c5ad.2xlarge` (the extra "d" after "c5a" indicates an instance store is available) to take advantage of the faster NVMe SSDs.

 I found articles on how to install `meteor` outside of the default installation location i.e. outside of `$HOME/.meteor` on [Linux](https://github.com/meteor/meteor/issues/8489#issuecomment-286812145) and outside of `%LocalAppData%\.meteor` on [Windows](https://forums.meteor.com/t/cant-install-meteor-on-windows/51894).

 ## 4.2.
 Dev Drive
-The next step would be to [Set up a Dev Drive on Windows 11](https://learn.microsoft.com/en-us/windows/dev-drive/) to take advantage of the improved file system performance of the underlying ReFS that has been enhanced with [CopyOnWrite (CoW) linking](https://devblogs.microsoft.com/engineering-at-microsoft/dev-drive-and-copy-on-write-for-developer-performance/) which makes it better suited to developer workloads than NTFS[^2].
+Dev Drives which are based on the ReFS[^4] file system are better suited to developer workloads than NTFS[^5].
+The next step would be to [Set up a Dev Drive on Windows 11](https://learn.microsoft.com/en-us/windows/dev-drive/) to take advantage of ReFS' significantly higher performance when [CopyOnWrite (CoW) linking](https://devblogs.microsoft.com/engineering-at-microsoft/dev-drive-and-copy-on-write-for-developer-performance/) is enabled **and** the Dev Drive was created on *a non-OS partition*[^6].